thoas/picfit/README.rst

 will be performed.

-The first query will be slower but next ones will be faster because the name of the generated file will be stored on your key/value store.
+The first query will be slower but next ones will be faster because the name of the generated file will be stored in your key/value store.

 Get
 ---